matomatical/memograph/README.md

 Eventually, long-term project goals:
 * Install as executable so that we can just run it with `mg <deck>`.
-* Separate deck progress from repo so that users don't have to delete them.
+* Add example decks to repo
 * Separate `ptdb` (the plain-text database) into another project.
 * Separate `topk` (the efficient heap-based top-k algorithm) into another project.